bbatsov/emacsredux/_posts/2025-06-03-tree-sitter-powered-code-completion.md

 That's all I have for you today.
 Keep hacking!

-**P.S.** While I plan to write more on the topic of Tree-sitter and how to use it in Emacs major modes, in the mean time you might find some of my development notes
+**P.S.** I plan to write more on the topic of Tree-sitter and how to use it in Emacs major modes, but in the mean time you might find some of my development notes
 useful:

 - [Neocaml notes](https://github.com/bbatsov/neocaml/?tab=readme-ov-file#development-notes)